Latest Open Campus (EDU) News Update

 TLDR

-Recent updates focus on ecosystem expansion rather than public codebase changes.
+Recent updates focus on ecosystem infrastructure rather than public code commits.

-2. EDU Chain & Pencil Finance Deployment (10 July 2025) – Launch of on-chain student loans on the Arbitrum-based EDU Chain.
+2. EDU Chain & Pencil Finance Deployment (July 2025) – Launch of a dedicated blockchain for educational dApps and $1M in on-chain student loans.

 Deep Dive

 Overview: Open Campus raised $5 million from investors including Animoca Brands.
-The capital is earmarked for developing key components like Open Campus ID (digital identity) and enhancing the EDU Chain.
+The funds are earmarked for technical development, specifically to enhance the EDU Chain and launch the Open Campus ID and OC Wallet.

-What this means: This is bullish for $EDU because it provides the financial runway for developers to build and refine the core protocol, which should lead to a more robust and feature-rich platform over time.
-(CoinGeek)
+What this means: This is bullish for $EDU because it provides direct resources to build and improve the underlying technology.
+For users, this could lead to a more secure, seamless experience for managing educational records and making transactions within the ecosystem, making the platform more practical and trustworthy.

 Conclusion